twilkie12/Hardware-Mixer/README.txt

+As a disclaimer, I suck at programming and hardware design and so cannot guarantee any of this will work for you It's a bit buggy and probably not written to any decent standard but it is what it is Will be adding a plastic enclosure at some point, probably 3D printed base with acrylic top.

 Idea is for a board with 2 rotary encoders, a slide pot and 16x2 LCD screen with PCF85741 i2c backpack used to control the windows 10 volume mixer program with hardware.
 Uses Atmega 168 with arduino bootloader (changed from esp8266) to run the board with PIC16f15323's reading the rotary encoders (Fattoresaimon's i2cencoder project, https://github.com/Fattoresaimon/i2cencoder).
 AndreMiras's pycaw library used to control Windows volume mixer (https://github.com/AndreMiras/pycaw).